How China's Forced Abortion Policy Hits Two Women

 In the second case, the U.S. acknowledged awareness of events as they were unfolding.
-Whether that made a difference or not is hard to tell; for what could be a myriad of reasons in the second case the victim has won at least temporary respite.
+Whether that made a difference or not is hard to tell, but the victim has won at least temporary respite.

-She was detained against her will by local authorities.
-In an interview with ABC News, Cao described how Family Planning Police dragged her from her home to the local hospital for an abortion.
-She says she was released only after signing a contract promising to abort her child by Saturday, June 16th.
+She was detained by authorities.
+In an interview with ABC News, Cao described how Family Planning Police dragged her from her home to a hospital for an abortion.
+She says she was released only after signing a contract promising to abort her child by Saturday, June 16.

 Each woman already has one child.
-Cao and Deng, Feng's husband, both said because of this, according to Family Planning authorities they are in violation of China's one-child policy.
+Cao and Deng, Feng's husband, both said that because of this, according to Family Planning authorities they are in violation of China's one-child policy.
 How much these couples want or can support a second child has no bearing on the rule of law.

 According to officials in the Xinhua report, Feng was encouraged several times to submit the relevant documents.
 This included her hukou (the all important government identification of provenance which determines where one has rights to education and health care), proof of housing and "marriage and procreation."
 She reportedly failed to do so.
 Officials from the couples' home provinces concluded they were not eligible to have a second child.
-Official records show she had the procedure on June 2nd.
+Official records show she had the procedure on June 2.

 In addition to the report in Xinhua, the Global Times, which is published in Hong Kong, wrote an article criticizing the government for aborting a fetus over six months and suggested six months should be the cutoff.